splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 When to scale
 ------------------------------------------------------------

+.. note:: Find the list of the Collector's internal metrics at :ref:`metrics-internal-collector`.

 Here's a few tips:

-* If using the ``memory_limiter`` processor, check the ``otelcol_processor_refused_spans`` metric.
+* If using the ``memory_limiter`` processor, check the Collectot's ``otelcol_processor_refused_spans`` metric.
 If data is being refused from entering the pipeline too often, scale up your Collector cluster.
 You can scale down after memory consumption across the nodes is significantly lower than the limit set through the processor.
-Learn about the processor and its metrics at :ref:`memory-limiter-processor`.
+Learn about the processor at :ref:`memory-limiter-processor`.
-* Check metrics related to the queue sizes for exporters, such as ``otelcol_exporter_queue_capacity`` and ``otelcol_exporter_queue_size``.
+* Check other internal metrics related to the queue sizes for exporters, such as ``otelcol_exporter_queue_capacity`` and ``otelcol_exporter_queue_size``.
 If there aren't enough workers or the back end is too slow, data might accumulate in the queue until there's no more space and it's rejected.

 Sometimes scaling won't bring any benefits: